 How to schedule Tweets natively

-If you only schedule a tweet once in a while, you can use Twitter’s built-in scheduling option.
+If you only schedule a tweet once in a while, you can use the built-in Twitter scheduler.
+Here’s how:

 1. Open Twitter and click the left-side blue “Tweet” button to access the tweet composer.

 2. Type your tweet copy, choose your audience, and add images or gifs.

 3. Click the Schedule Tweets button to choose the date and time, click Confirm, then click Schedule.

 To view scheduled tweets on Twitter: click the left-side blue “Tweet” button, click Unsent Tweets and select the Scheduled tab.
 This is also where you can edit or delete any scheduled Tweets.